yatinkumbhare/puppet-rjil/README.md

 * Puppetfile
   List of all puppet modules that need to be installed as dependencies.
 * ./build\_scripts/deploy.sh - Script that performs deployment of jiocloud.
-t * ./files/maybe-upgrade.sh - script that actually runs Puppet to perform deployments on provisioned machines (when not using vagrant)
+* ./files/maybe-upgrade.sh - script that actually runs Puppet to perform deployments on provisioned machines (when not using vagrant)
 * ./environment/full.yaml - contains the defintion of nodes that can be used for testing
+* site.pp - puppet content that contains role assignments to node.

 # Details